VUMC-VMAC/GWAS_QC/README.md

 - -g : file stem for preimputation genotype files to merge back in
 - -s : reference file with rsIDs
 - Subset specific arguments (comma-separated and in order if there are multiple)
-	- -c : names of subset files for each ancestry group (the *keep.txt files from part 1 post-imputation)
+	- -c : names of subset files for each ancestry group (the *keep.txt files from part 1 of autosomal post-imputation QC)
 	- -p : names of the final autosomal files for each ancestry group
 	- -l : labels for ancestry groups (EUR, AA, LatHisp, CaribHisp, NatAmer)
 - Optional flags: